Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 This glacier has lost over half its volume since the 1850s.
 The ridge in the foreground is a terminal moraine, a pile of rocks it pushed forward during its last major advance in the 18th century, known as the "Little Ice Age."

-The behemoth Ice Explorer 4x4 glacier expedition vehicles were built on modified fire truck chassis with tires taller than a kindergartener.
-These vehicles were first introduced in the 1970s by a company that also made airport snowplows.
+The behemoth Ice Explorer glacier expedition vehicles are not modified fire trucks at all.
+These multi-million dollar "Terra Buses" are custom-manufactured specifically for this glacier by Foremost, a Calgary-based company specializing in heavy-duty off-road industrial equipment.
+While early 1970s glacier tours used smaller snowcoaches, today's six-wheel-drive giants are engineered from the ground up for the ice, sporting tires taller than a kindergartener.
 As passengers lurched onto the ice, the driver told them the glacier loses about 5 meters of depth every summer.
 It felt like touring a magnificent, dying beast.

 Ice Explorer vehicles parked on the Athabasca Glacier, Columbia Icefield, Alberta, Canada (52.2075, -117.2192)